4K1D3V/Pl-Hide-Pro/FAQ's.md

 ## **How to allow the base command and some subargs?**

-If you want the base command and only some subargs of the command to be executable, then you need the "\~" after the base command:
+If you are using whitelist mode and want the base command and only some subargs of the command to be executable, then you need the "\~" after the base command:
 For example, you have the warp command with the subargs admin, test, player, city Then if you would like to allow "/warp", "/warp player", and "/warp city" to be executable, you would list it like this:
 ```